getzlab/canine/pipeline_options.md

 * `gpu_count`: The number of gpus to attach to each compute node (default: No gpus).
 If any gpus are attached, nvidia drivers and the nvidia docker runtime will be automatically installed on the compute nodes
+* `project` : The Google Cloud Project to use when creating the Slurm cluster
 * `controller_script`: Additional commands to run during setup of the SLURM controller node
 * `compute_script`: Additional commands to run during setup of the SLURM compute node image

+**Note:** By default, the Slurm cluster is created using your default Google Cloud Project.
+However, you can explicitly set a project with `project`, and that value will be used instead.
+You must have the following permissions on the project to use it for the TransientGCP backend:
+    * deploymentmanager.deployments.{create,get,stop,update,delete}
+    * compute.disks.{create,get,delete,use}
+    * compute.images.{create,delete,get}
+    * compute.instances.{create,delete,get,list,osAdminLogin,setMetadata,start,stop,suspend,update}
+    * compute.subnetworks.update
+    * compute.routers.{create,delete,get,use,update}

 **Note:** The controller node will also act as an NFS server which shares the `/home` and `/apps` directories with the compute nodes.
 For this reason, the controller is